ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteVTOLPointFromCatalog.rst

 ISiteVTOLPointFromCatalog
 =========================

-.. py:class:: ISiteVTOLPointFromCatalog
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteVTOLPointFromCatalog

    object

    Interface used to access the options for a VTOL Point From Catalog site type.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteVTOLPointFromCatalog

 Overview
 --------